 - Initial Investment:

-- The upfront cost incurred to fund a project or asset purchase.
+- The upfront amount you put into a project or asset.
 Example: “The initial investment for the new factory is $500,000.”

-- The time required to recoup the initial investment.
-Example: “The recovery period for the solar panel installation is estimated at 10 years.”
+- The number of years until your reinvested after-tax gains equal your initial investment.
+Example: “The payback period for the solar panel installation is estimated at 10 years.”

 Frequently Asked Questions (FAQs) about the Investment Recovery